BUKENYA26840/Power-BI_Assignment/README.md

-This README summarizes the Uber Ride Data Analysis project and provides a clear roadmap for achieving project goals.
+This README summarizes the Uber Fares Data Analysis project and provides a clear roadmap for achieving project goals.
 The project focuses on uncovering insights into fare patterns, ride behaviors, and pricing influences using PowerBI.

 **Project Overview**